Clean water thanks to the sun

 In fact, for certain applications—such as recharging a groundwater aquifer with treated wastewater to serve as a source for drinking water production—the water must be free of micropollutants.

 Recharging groundwater with treated wastewater is a practice that is still unfamiliar in France but is more widespread in places such as Australia and California.
 In particular, it helps combat a phenomenon that is becoming increasingly common in coastal areas: “saltwater intrusion.”
-When groundwater levels along the coast drop due to excessive extraction, seawater seeps in and contaminates freshwater resources, as the resulting saline water becomes unfit for human consumption.
+When the level of groundwater near the coast drops due to excessive extraction, seawater seeps in and contaminates freshwater resources, as the water becomes too salty for human consumption.

 The initial results are very promising: a large proportion of the micropollutants are completely degraded after passing through the treatment process.
 These results are currently being published.